AndyCappDev/tourbox-linux/README.md

 - **Visual Configuration** - See a diagram of your TourBox with with visual feedback while editing control mappings
 - **Profile Management** - Create, edit, and delete application-specific profiles
 - **Window Matching** - Use "Capture Active Window" to detect windows for application profile matching
-- **Test Mode** - Test your button mappings in your applications without having to quit the configuration GUI
+- **Testing** - Test your button mappings in your applications without having to quit the configuration GUI
 - **Easy Key Assignment** - Point-and-click interface for keyboard shortcuts and mouse wheel actions

 **📖 See the [Complete GUI User Guide](docs/GUI_USER_GUIDE.md) for detailed instructions, tutorials, and troubleshooting.**